 Business Sales Different from Real Estate Sales

 Many business owners who are contemplating the sale of their business may wonder whether the sale will be publicly disclosed.
-Often times, such potential sellers of businesses wonder whether the terms of the deal including the purchase price will be made public.
+Often times, they wonder whether the terms of the deal including the purchase price will be made public.
 In fact, privately owned business sales in South Florida are private affairs and not open to public scrutiny.
 No public database for South Florida business sales exists.
-This is an important factor to consider when weighing the potential sale of their business by many business sellers.
+This is an important factor to consider when weighing the potential sale of their business by many business owners.

 - All real estate property transactions in South Florida are publicly recorded in ‘The Palm Beach County Property Appraiser’ website.

 - Any member of the public can (for free) look up any real estate property transaction within Palm Beach County in a matter of seconds.

 - Every South Florida real estate property must have a publicly recorded title, which is conveyed to the buyer at closing.

 - The conveyance is a matter of public record, including the purchase price which helps determine property values and hence property tax rates.

 - Transaction details that are open to the public include the identities of the parties, their mailing address, the purchase price, and date of sale.